josk0/essaygrader/config/prompt.md

 Give the score for each criterion (in <score1>, <score2>, etc.) in the exact same terms that are used in the grading rubric (e.g., "good", "needs improvement", "excellent", etc.).
 Give the total score in <total_score> only as a number or points, do not include the overall possible points in the total score tag.

-Begin your evaluation by analyzing the essay in your thinking block using <essay_analysis> tags.
+Begin your evaluation by analyzing the essay in your thinking block using <thinking_block> tags.
 Your final output should consist only of the evaluation structure provided above and should not duplicate or rehash any of the work you did in the thinking block.